Bert Grimm: Career

-From a young age, Bert would hang around Portland's local tattoo shops of Sailor Gus, Sailor George and Charlie Western and obtained a tattooing kit of his own at around 12 years old.
+From a young age, Bert would hang around Portland's local tattoo shops of Sailor Gus, Sailor George, and Charlie Western, and obtained a tattooing kit of his own at around 12 years old.

-At fifteen years old Bert left home and took up work with carnivals where he learned to tattoo, including a season with Buffalo Bill Cody’s Wild West caravan.
+At fifteen years old, Bert left home and took up work with carnivals, where he learned to tattoo, including a season with Buffalo Bill Cody’s Wild West caravan.

 Grimm opened his first tattoo store in Chicago in 1916.
-Here in the off-season he would work his trade on South State Street, while continuing to travel the carnival circuit in the summer months.
+Here in the off-season, he would work his trade on South State Street, while continuing to travel the carnival circuit in the summer months.
 In 1923 he retired from the carnival scene and shortly thereafter secured an apprenticeship in Portland with Sailor George Fosdick.
 Less than a year later, he relocated to Los Angeles, where he commenced a two-year apprenticeship with Sailor Charlie Barrs.
-Both mentors were champions of the American Traditional style which in turn influenced Grimm's own stylistic direction.
+Both mentors were champions of the American Traditional style, which in turn influenced Grimm's own stylistic direction.

 In 1928, Bert set up shop in St. Louis, Missouri, and over the course of 26 years built up a highly successful shop tattooing military men and in-port riverboat workers, and established a reputation as one of "the best ink slingers in the Midwest".
 His shop was located on North Broadway at Market Street.

 Later Grimm operated stores in Honolulu, Salt Lake City, Las Vegas, Seattle, Los Angeles, Long Beach, Portland, and China, however he is perhaps best known for his shop on The Pike at Long Beach, California where he hosted and mentored such artists as Owen Jensen, Bob Shaw, Lyle Tuttle, Don Nolan, Phil Sims and Dave Gibson.
+While at The Pike, Grimm also influenced a young Don Ed Hardy, who spent time observing Grimm at work.

 After Bert retired to Oregon in 1965, his three shops in Long Beach, San Diego and Portland were eventually taken over by Bob Shaw.
 In 2003, Kari Barba purchased Grimm's shop at 22 Chestnut Place, now named Outer Limits Tattoo and Museum.
 It remains one of the oldest continuously operating tattoo shops in the continental United States.